nathanuphoff/Glimpse-JS/readme.md

 # Usage
 ## Creating a preview image
-An image preview is created using `reveal.create()`, the encoded string passed to a callback function, from where it can be uploaded the server to be stored.
+An image preview is created using `reveal.create()`, the encoded string passed to a callback function, from where it can be uploaded to the server to be stored.

 Alternatively, an existing base64-encoded thumbnail image can be passed to an image decoding method (below), which leads to the same result.